-- If you don't see the chemical you want to use in the cleanroom in the SDS folder/in the "Approved Materials" section of this manual, you are not allowed to bring it in. - If you would like to bring any new chemicals or materials, the user or PI must submit a written (e-mail) request to the AggieFab manager with the name of the chemical, a PDF of its safety data sheet (SDS), and a description of the process it will be used for.
+- If you don't see the chemical you want to use in the cleanroom in the Approved Materials List on the website, you are not allowed to bring it in. - If you would like to bring any new chemicals or materials, the user or PI must submit a written (e-mail) request to the AggieFab manager with the name of the chemical, a PDF of its safety data sheet (SDS), and a description of the process it will be used for.
+The AggieFab manager will consult with the Material Review Board and provide feedback within 72 hours